-Especially when the days leading up to Christmas are often filled with work parties, cocktails with friends and plenty of other festive events which fill nearly every day in the diary.
-But, then as soon as Christmas Day arrives, everything goes quiet and loneliness creeps in.
+Especially when the days leading up to Christmas are often filled with work parties, cocktails with friends and plenty of other festive events that fill nearly every day in the diary.
+But, then as soon as Christmas Day arrives, everything goes quiet and the fear of loneliness creeps in.

 However, feeling lonely and being lonely are not the same thing, and there’s solace in the fact that many people around the world wake up to a very quiet Christmas Day alone.

-And, where it’s natural to feel a mix of emotions around the holiday season, there is no reason why this magical day can’t be positive, as there are many great ways to spend the day alone.
+And, where it’s natural to feel a mix of emotions around the holiday season, there is no reason why this magical day needs to be depressing in any way.
+There are many great ways to spend the day alone.

 Here are six great ways to spend Christmas Day alone:

-Sleep in, stay in your pyjamas all day and binge watch that television show you have been meaning to catch up on all year.
-Who needs to spend the day travelling from house to house catching up with distant cousins you have noting in common with, and over-eating food you wouldn’t normally eat, when you can stay home, relax and finally catch up on season seven of Game of Thrones.
+Sleep in, stay in your pajamas all day and binge-watch that television show you have been meaning to catch up on all year.
+Who needs to spend the day travelling from house to house catching up with distant cousins you have nothing in common with, and over-eating food you wouldn’t normally eat, when you can stay home, relax and finally catch up on season seven of Game of Thrones.

 Now that you finally have a day to yourself, where the phone isn’t ringing, and no emails are coming in, today is finally the day you can catch up in doing a year’s worth of filing.
 And whilst you’re at it, start writing out your New Year’s resolutions for 2018.
 The key to setting up resolutions for the New Year is to keep them realistic and achievable.
 Like setting up a new budget plan to go away next Christmas Holidays.